Author

 John Smalley

 John Smalley was an eighteenth-century American theologian and Congregationalist minister whose political theology articulated the relationship between ecclesiastical authority and civil governance during the Revolutionary era.
-His work *On the Evils of a Weak Government* exemplified the colonial clergy's engagement with questions of legitimate authority and social order, contributing to broader Protestant intellectual frameworks that informed American political thought.
-Smalley's writings reflected the tensions between traditional hierarchical models of authority and emerging democratic principles that characterized late colonial New England theology.
+His work *On the Evils of a Weak Government* exemplified the colonial clergy's engagement with questions of legitimate authority and social order, contributing to the intellectual foundations of American political thought.
+Smalley's writings reflected the broader Calvinist tradition's concern with the proper exercise of power and the moral obligations of both rulers and the ruled.

 Works in the Library